skramm/homog2d/docs/homog2d_manual.md

 ### 8.4 - Drawing parameters
 <a name="drawing_params"></a>

-All these drawing functions support a second (or third, for the free function) optional argument of type `img::DrawParams` (also back-end library independent) that holds various parameters for drawing.
+All these drawing functions (member and free function) support an additional optional argument of type `img::DrawParams`, also back-end library independent. that holds various parameters for drawing.
 It holds several member functions that allow to tweak the drawing parameters.
 All of these functions support the "chained-call" syntax.